gmc-code/PC-app-development/docs/pizza_orders_tutorial/Lesson09.rst

 - **Objective**: Add final touches and improve the GUI styling.
 - **Content**:

+  - Adding Font and colour variables
-  - Adding styles to widgets.
+  - Adding font and colour settings to tkinter widgets
-  - Improving the layout and appearance.
+  - Updating Pizza type to use prices dictionary
   - Final review and testing.

-Adding Styles to Widgets
+Adding Font and colour variables
 --------------------------------

 | Add this code at the top of the file under the prices dictionary.